Middle Tennessee State University Online Nursing Programs

 FNP and PMHNP graduates may work in a variety of settings, including private practice, primary care clinics, hospitals, nursing homes, schools, government facilities, health maintenance organizations, and community centers.
 PMHNP graduates may also work in counseling centers, correctional facilities, and drug rehabilitation programs.
 Upon completion of the programs, graduates will be eligible to take the FNP or PMHNP certification exams through the American Association of Nurse Practitioners (AANP) or the American Nurses Credentialing Center (ANCC).

-What to Expect from the Middle Tennessee State University Online NP Programs
+What to Expect from Middle Tennessee State University Online Nursing Programs

-Paying for Middle Tennessee State University Online NP Programs
+Paying for Middle Tennessee State University Online Nursing Programs

-Middle Tennessee State University online nurse practitioner programs are designed for Tennessee residents, so students from out-of-state cannot participate in this program.
+Middle Tennessee State University’s online nurse practitioner programs are designed for Tennessee residents, so students from out of state cannot participate in this program.
 Tuition numbers are listed in the tables below.
 Prospective students should contact the MTSU School of Nursing for cost updates and clarifications.

-MTSU offers online MSN and Post-Master's Certificate FNP and PMHNP programs to residents of Tennessee with no campus visits, local practicums, and outcomes that include developing collaborative relationships with patients and peers, practicing with evidence-based practice, and maintaining ethical, legal, and professional nursing standards.
+MTSU offers online MSN and Post-Master's Certificate NP programs to residents of Tennessee with no campus visits, local practicums, and outcomes that include developing collaborative relationships with patients and peers, practicing with evidence-based practice, and maintaining ethical, legal, and professional nursing standards.

 APRN Programs